 Failing all of that, there is always the Shared Folders troubleshooter.
 Select Settings, Update & Security, Troubleshoot and select Shared Folders.
 Run the troubleshooter from there.

-Networking in Windows 10 has always been harder than it should be.
+Networking in Windows 10 is just much more difficult than it should be.
 If your PC cannot see shared folders in Windows 10, one of these fixes should have you up and running.
 They have all worked for me.